sidneyroberto/generic-mongodb-dao/README.md

 console.log(deleted)
 ```

-Alternatively, you may implement custom methods.
-In case of find operations, you may implement `fetchCursor` method:
+Using `find` method, you may implement custom query methods:

 ```ts
 import { Db, FindCursor } from 'mongodb'